 Essential reading: Top fitness trackers and health gadgets

 In order to take measurements, users will need to calibrate the readings from the watch with a traditional blood pressure monitor.
 Samsung says this should be done initially, and at least once a month afterwards.
-So it seems this is an approximation of how a real blood pressure monitor works.
-A reading takes less than 30 seconds to complete and it is done by using the optical heart-rate sensor.
+So the readings are an approximation of how a real blood pressure monitor works.
+Taking a measurement takes less than 30 seconds to complete and it is done by using the optical heart-rate sensor.

 There are other less known manufacturers which claim to have smartwatches with the ability to take blood pressure measurements, but this is the first big brand to be doing this.
 Samsung is also the first to receive regulatory approval for the functionality which would suggest users can expect reasonably accurate readings.
 So this is kind of a big deal.

 Eventually, most watches in the Galaxy Watch range will be able to take blood pressure measurements.
-Samsung is starting off, though, with Watch Active 2 which has its latest optical heart-rate sensor built in.
+Samsung is starting off, though, with Galaxy Watch 3 and Active 2 which have its latest optical heart-rate sensor built in.